-where CAUSE, GO and UP are simpler conceptual representations-possibly innate-that are composed to express a new word meaning.
-This compositionality allows theories to posit relatively little innate content, with the heavy lifting of conceptual development accomplished by combining existing operations productively in new ways.
-To discover what composition is "best" to explain their observed data, learners may engage in hypothesis testing or Bayesian inference (Siskind, 1996; Goodman, Tenenbaum, et al., 2008; Piantadosi, Tenenbaum, & Goodman, 2012; Ullman, Goodman, & Tenenbaum, 2012; Mollica & Piantadosi, 2015).
-The content that a LOT assumes is distinctly symbolic, can be used to generate fundamentally new thoughts, and obeys systematic patterns made explicit in the symbol structures.
+The content that a LOT assumes is distinctly symbolic, can be used compositionally to generate new thoughts, and obeys systematic patterns made explicit in the symbol structures.
 For example, it would be impossible to think that x was lifted without also thinking that x was caused to go up.
-Such compositionality, productivity, and systematicity have been argued to be desirable features of cognitive theories (Fodor & Pylyshyn, 1988), one argued to be lacking in connectionism (for ensuing discussion, see Smolensky, 1988, 1989; Chater & Oaksford, 1990; Fodor & McLaughlin, 1990; Chalmers, 1990; Van Gelder, 1990; Aydede, 1997; Fodor, 1997; Jackendoff, 2002; Van Der Velde & De Kamps, 2006).
+Though the psychological tenability of systematicity (Johnson 2004) and compositionality (Clapp 2012) are debated, classically such compositionality, productivity, and systematicity have been argued to be desirable features of cognitive theories (Fodor and Pylyshyn 1988), and lacking in connectionism (for ensuing discussion, see e.g., Smolensky 1988, 1989; Chater and Oaksford 1990; Fodor and McLaughlin 1990; Chalmers 1990; Van Gelder 1990; Aydede 1997; Fodor 1997; Jackendoff 2002; Van Der Velde and De Kamps 2006; Edelman and Intrator 2003).

 However, work on the LOT as a psychological theory has progressed despite a serious problem lurking at its foundation: how is it that symbols themselves come to have meaning?
-It is far from obvious what would make a symbol GO mean gO and CAUSE mean cause.
-This is especially troublesome when we recognize that even ordinary concepts like these are notoriously difficult to formalize, perhaps even lacking definitions (Fodor, 1975).
-Certainly there is nothing inherent in the symbol (the G and the O) itself that give it this meaning; in some cases the symbols don't even refer to anything external which could ground their meaning either, as is the case for most function words in language (e.g. "for", "too", "seven").
+It is far from obvious what would make a symbol go mean go and CAUSE mean cause.
+This is especially troublesome when we recognize that even ordinary concepts like these are notoriously difficult to formalize, perhaps even lacking definitions (Fodor 1975).
+Certainly there is nothing inherent in the symbol (the g and the o) itself that give it this meaning; in some cases the symbols don't even refer to anything external which could ground their meaning either, as is the case for most function words in language (e.g. "for", "too", "seven").
 This problem appears even more pernicious when we consider how what meanings might be to a physical brain.
-If we look at neural spike trains, for instance, how would we find a meaning like CAUSE?
+If we look at neural spike trains, for instance, how would we find a meaning like CAUSE?2

-1.2 Meaning through conceptual role
+1.2 Meaning Through Conceptual Role

-The framework developed here builds off an approach to meaning in philosophy of mind and language known as conceptual role semantics (CRS) (Field, 1977; Loar, 1982; Block, 1987; Harman, 1987; Block, 1997; Greenberg & Harman, 2005).
+The framework developed here builds off an approach to meaning in philosophy of mind and language known as conceptual role semantics (CRS) (Field 1977; Loar 1982; Block 1987, 1997; Harman 1987; Greenberg and Harman 2005).
 CRS which holds that mental tokens get their meaning through their relationship with other symbols, operations, and uses, an idea dating back at least to Newell and Simon (1976).
-There is nothing inherently disjunctive about your mental representation of the mental operation OR.
+There is nothing inherently disjunctive about your mental representation of the operation OR.
 What distinguishes it from AND is that the two interact differently with other mental tokens, in particular TRUE and FALSE.
-The idea extends to more ordinary concepts: a concept of an "accordion" might be inherently about its role in a greater conceptual system, perhaps inseparable from the inferences it licenses about the player, its means of producing sound, its likely origin, etc. An example from Block (1987) is that of learning the system of concepts involved in physics:
+The idea extends to more ordinary concepts: a